SMILELab-FL/FedLab/docs/source/tutorials/data_partition.rst

 Complicated in real world, FL need to handle various kind of data distribution scenarios, including iid and non-iid scenarios.
 Though there already exists some partition schemes for published data benchmark, it still can be very messy and hard for researchers to partition datasets according to their specific research problems, and maintain partition results during simulation.
-FedLab provides :class:`fedlab.utils.dataset.partition.DataPartition` that allows you to use pre-partitioned datasets as well as your own data. :class:`DataPartitioner` stores sample indices for each client given a data partition scheme.
+FedLab provides :class:`fedlab.utils.dataset.partition.DataPartitioner` that allows you to use pre-partitioned datasets as well as your own data. :class:`DataPartitioner` stores sample indices for each client given a data partition scheme.

-FedLab provides a number of pre-defined partition schemes for some datasets (such as CIFAR10) that subclass :class:`fedlab.utils.dataset.partition.DataPartition` and implement functions specific to particular partition scheme.
+FedLab provides a number of pre-defined partition schemes for some datasets (such as CIFAR10) that subclass :class:`fedlab.utils.dataset.partition.DataPartitioner` and implement functions specific to particular partition scheme.
 They can be used to prototype and benchmark your FL algorithms.

 CIFAR10Partitioner